wndhydrnt/rcmt/docs/index.rst

    rcmt run ./run.py

-rcmt will find all matching repositories, check them out locally, apply the package and create a Pull Request for each repository.
+rcmt will find all matching repositories, check them out locally, apply the action and create a Pull Request for each repository.

 .. toctree::
    :maxdepth: 1

    installation
-   package
    action
    run
    sources